-After a few years in Indianapolis, Sha was recruited to become the Director of Regulatory Affairs and a Lobbyist for the Indiana Health Care Association.
-She served on several committees during her time at IHCA, and was instrumental in securing legislative victories for the healthcare industry.
+After law school, Sha moved to Indiana and was a prosecutor in Indianapolis, Marion County.
+Sha was recruited to become the Director of Clinical and Health Affairs and a Lobbyist for the Indiana Health Care Association.
+In her work for the IHCA, she developed the one-week training program for new DONs, which the Illinois Health Care Association subsequently adopted.
+She served on several American Health Care Association committees during her time at IHCA, and was instrumental in securing legislative victories for the healthcare industry.
+Sha represented Indiana Health Care Association and American Health Care Association during the development of OBRA ’87 Rules and Regulations for Long Term Care.
+She was successful to include “medically unavoidable” carve-out language for certain regulations.

 Sha eventually concluded her work at IHCA to enter private practice in Indianapolis.
-She practiced long-term care and healthcare law at two highly respected firms before starting her own law practice, which quickly become the largest all-female firm in Indianapolis.
-There, she practiced healthcare law on a national level.
+She practiced long-term care and healthcare law at two highly respected firms before starting her own law practice, which quickly became the largest all-female firm in Indianapolis.
+There, she practiced healthcare law on a national level with a focus of Long Term Care.
+In 2000, Sha made the full-time move from Indiana to Illinois, where she has continued to practice.
+Sha lives in Springfield, Illinois.

 - Southern Illinois University Carbondale, Juris Doctorate, 1986.